Spectroscopy of Rubidium atoms in solid matrices of rare gases: experimental results and theoretical analysis

 Recently, possible detection schemes for cosmological axions in the meV energy range, based on electron transitions between Zeeman-shifted levels of dilute alkali or oxygen atoms \cite{Santamaria-Braggio15}, or their ionization \cite{Guarise-Braggio20}, embedded in a solid matrix of inert gases at cryogenic temperatures \cite{Guarise-Braggio17}, have been proposed.

-The basic idea is illustrated in Fig. \ref{Fig1}: $a$ and $b$ denote two Zeeman sublevels of the alkali atom, with energy $E_a$ and $E_b$, respectively; $\Delta E= E_b -E_a$ is their energy separation, that can be varied through the external magnetic field $B$. $\Delta E$ is tuned to the axion mass $m_a$, that is unknown, but supposed of the order of some meV.
-The absorption of the axion by the alkali atom induces a transition from the Zeeman sublevel $a$ to the sublevel $b$.
-Then, the atomic excitation can be detected exploiting a laser field that brings the atom from $b$ to an electronic excited state $c$, or, alternatively, bringing the atomic electron to the conduction band of the solid matrix where the alkali atom is embedded \cite{Santamaria-Braggio15}.
+The basic idea is illustrated in Fig. \ref{Fig1}: $a$ and $b$ denote two Zeeman sublevels of the guest atom, with energy $E_a$ and $E_b$, respectively; $\Delta E= E_b -E_a$ is their energy separation, that can be varied through the external magnetic field $B$. $\Delta E$ is tuned to the axion mass $m_a$, that is unknown, but supposed of the order of some meV.
+The absorption of the axion by the guest atom induces a transition from the Zeeman sublevel $a$ to the sublevel $b$.
+The two Zeeman sublevels involved have the same electronic structure, so this transition does not induce any change of the electronic configuration, and possible linewidths due to electronic rearrangement or interatomic interactions or vibrational effects are absent.
+Then, the atomic excitation can be detected exploiting a laser field that brings the atomic electron from $b$ to the conduction band of the solid matrix where the atom is embedded, or, with an alternative scheme, to an electronic excited state \cite{Santamaria-Braggio15}.
 Detection of the atomic excitation is thus a signature of the absorption of the axion.
 In order that this detection mechanism works efficiently it is necessary that the two sublevels $a$ and $b$ can be sharply resolved as much as possible: this requires that the linewidth of the atomic levels involved be smaller than their energy separation.